BardezAnAvatar/Starbound-bardez-ore-liquids-vanilla/README.md

 This mod does the following:

-- Adds in even more liquids based on vanilla ores:
+- Adds in 5 more liquids based on vanilla ores that [mORE Liquids](https://steamcommunity.com/sharedfiles/filedetails/?id=1318339314) did not include:
     | Liquid           | Liquid ID |
     | ---------------- | --------- |
     | Liquid Durasteel | 102       |